julienbouche/CSSSideMenus/README.md

 CSSSideMenus
 ============

-This is a example of how to get hml/css-only side menus
+This is a example of how to get hml/css-only side menus.
+The content view adjust when mouse is over one side menu.